RecklessRonan/GloGNN/readme.md

 ```
 For more experiments running details, you can ref the running sh in the 'experiments/' directory.

-3. You can reproduce the experimental result of our method by run the scripts:
+3. You can reproduce the experimental results of our method by run the scripts:
 ```python
 bash run_glognn_sota_reproduce_big.sh
 bash run_glognn++_sota_reproduce_big.sh